Is Now a Good Time to Sell a Home in Montgomery County? (2026 Data)

 Buyer Demand Is Real

-Showings across Montgomery County totaled 16,261 in February 2026 — up 4.6% from the same month last year.
+Showings across Montgomery County totaled 21,988 in March 2026 — up 2.5% from the same month last year.
 That is real foot traffic.
-New pending sales came in at 663, slightly above February 2025.
+New pending sales came in at 1,003 against 1,002 new listings — one buyer for every home that came to market.

 Buyers are out there.
 They are pre-approved, they are attending showings, and they are writing contracts on homes they like at the right price.